tamim2763/donate-blood/README.md

 ---

-### Screenshots

-(Add a screenshot of your homepage here!
-Just drag the image file into this text area on GitHub.)

----

 ### ## About This Project

 This project was built to solve a critical problem: connecting blood donors with those in need.
 It provides a full-stack platform for users to register as donors and for patients to find donors based on blood type.